kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 fields after direct edits.
 Projection writes are asynchronous and independent from the Service EndpointSlice controller.

+Before updating or deleting a same-name EndpointSelector, the controller must verify that its controller owner reference identifies the Service by name and UID.
+If the object has no such owner reference, it is a name collision: the controller emits a warning Event on the Service and leaves the object unchanged.
+It must not adopt, overwrite, or garbage collect that object.
+The projection is unavailable until the collision is removed, but Service EndpointSlices continue to reconcile directly from the Service.

 ### Metadata Propagation

 Service reconciliation continues to copy Service labels to Service-owned